Johnnybarbudo/rpi-sensor/README.md

 ### Connect to RPi

-`ssh pi@192.168.43.201` (change IP to the one you found above, only works on local network) `ssh pi@raspberrypi` (Alternative when the SSH username is still on default)
+`ssh pi@192.168.43.201` (change IP to the one you found above, only works on local network) or alternatively `ssh pi@raspberrypi` (when the SSH username is still on default)

 ### Set up RPi from scratch